Human Resource Development (M.S.)

 - The online Human Resource Development M.S.
 Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program also is open to students in Canada (all provinces).
 The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

-Students not only obtain practical and applied work experience by completing an occupational internship, but they may also choose a specialization to reflect their current area of employment, work experience, or particular area of interest.
+Students may choose a specialization to reflect their current area of employment, work experience, or particular area of interest.
 Electives for specialization requirements can be fulfilled by a combination of coursework earned through online learning and the student's local college or university.

 Graduates of this program are qualified to be specialists who will have the expertise to: